teahaz/teahaz-server/server/notes.md

 - larger requests should be rate limited so ppl cant ddos the server

 - cache db connections, so on first message it needs to reconnect but newer ones it just caches

+- not sure but perhaps some of the access related things should be done in server.py for a more paranoid approach